 How are credits applied?

-Students who want to apply the credits to their MSU degrees or programs need to work with their departmental advisers to determine how the credits will count.
+Students who want to apply the credits to their MSU bachelor degree or certificate program need to work with their departmental advisers to determine how the credits will count.

 Download our information form to fill out documentation for a student who has completed a Michigan high school state-approved Agriculture, Food and Natural Resources Education Program and has earned the Michigan High School State FFA Degree.

-For a Michigan high school student, making a commmitment to education in agriculture, food and natural resources though earning a Michigan High School State FFA degree is a big deal.
-We know that these students will be among those who tackle the world's biggest problems in the areas of food, energy and the environment.
+For a Michigan high school student, making a commitment to education in agriculture, food and natural resources through earning a Michigan High School State FFA degree is a big deal.
+We know these students will be among those who tackle the world's biggest problems in the areas of food, energy and the environment.
 This opportunity is available because of an agreement between the Michigan Department of Education and MSU.

 Michigan State University